developer2020github/bus_trip_planner/readme.md

 Functionality required by project 5 is fully present in step 1 and step 2.
 However, since step 1 has only three objects, I formally present step 2 for project 5 evaluation.
 ================================================
+Installing and building the program.
+1. Please extract provided archive file.
+2.Ensure you have Bower installed.
+Please refer  to http://bower.io/ for Bower installation instructions.
+3. Please navigate to src sub-folder of the extracted arhive.
+Start command line window (ensure you are still in the src folder).
+Run command
+"bower install"
+This should created bower_components sub-folder and download all dependencies.